New Law Extends COBRA Subsidy Benefits and Includes Important Notification Requirements

 Background on the Original COBRA Subsidy Program.

 Under ARRA, the individuals who are eligible to pay these reduced premiums are referred to as “Assistance Eligible Individuals.”
-To be an “Assistance Eligible Individual” under the original COBRA subsidy program, an employee (or other qualified beneficiary, such as the employee’s dependant) must have: (a) experienced a qualifying event for continuation coverage due to an involuntary termination of employment, and become eligible for COBRA coverage during the period September 1, 2008-December 31, 2009; and (b) timely elected continuation coverage.
+To be an “Assistance Eligible Individual” under the original COBRA subsidy program, an employee (or another qualified beneficiary, such as the employee’s dependant) must have: (a) experienced a qualifying event for continuation coverage due to an involuntary termination of employment, and become eligible for COBRA coverage during the period September 1, 2008-December 31, 2009; and (b) timely elected continuation coverage.
 Individuals who are eligible for other group health coverage or Medicare are not eligible for the subsidy.

 Key Benefits of the DOD Act.